 24. Monetize Your Content ASAP

-maybe you started your art account just to share what you are making and connect with other fans, but as your account grows you have opportunities to make money off of your account- starting the process early can prevent a lot of hard work trying to catch up later.
+Even if you started your art account just to share your art and connect with other fans, as your account grows you will have opportunities to make money off of your account.
+Starting the process early can prevent a lot of hard work trying to catch up later.

-One of the best reasons to monetize now is that 2 years down the road, when you have over 50k followers, people who get excited and go down the rabbit hole of checking our your old stuff will see the Patreon promos on those posts to join and support future work.
+PRO TIP: Reframe your perspective and work on the assumption that you will be successful in 18-24 months.
+One of the best reasons to start a Patreon early is so that, when you have over 50k followers, people who go down the rabbit hole of checking out your old stuff will see the Patreon promos on those old posts.